MehriBacem/donkeycar_console/README.md

 ![alt text](docs/localdirec.png)

-## How  to make you donkey car self-driving ?
+## How  to make your donkey car self-driving ?

 ### 1. Drive and collect Data :
 You can start driving your car to collect data in the home page.